Choosing a tent layout

 Look around your local camping retailer or online and you will find hundreds of different tents on the market and the choice can seem overwhelming.
 In practice, experienced campers often end up with more than one tent for different types of camping trips, but how do you choose?

-This Data Sheet offers some suggestions.
-You will find more details on the choice of materials for your tent fabric, poles, groundsheet and pegs in another Data Sheet – Choosing your tent materials.
-Benefit from expert advice, retail discounts and money off pitch night stays when you join the Club.
+This guide offers some suggestions.
+You will find more details on the choice of materials for your tent fabric, poles, groundsheet and pegs in another guide – choosing your tent materials.

 How many people will be sleeping inside?